tjd1234/cmpt135spring2024/obsidian/135website2024/Implementing a dynamic array with objects.md

 A regular array in C++ has a fixed size that never changes.
-This makes it difficult to use in situations where you don't know how long the array needs to be.
+This makes it difficult to use when you don't know how long the array needs to be.

-C++'s `vector<T>` is an example of polished and feature-rich [[dynamic array]] .
+C++'s `vector<T>` is an example of polished and feature-rich [[dynamic array]].
 In these notes we'll walk through the creation of a simplified version called `double_list` that stores `double`s.
 ## The Basic Idea
 The essential idea for implementing a [[dynamic array]] is to create an object that manages an *underlying array* that is partitioned into two parts: the *used part*, and the *unused part*.

-The user only "sees" values in the used part, and the unused part is extra space that is used when the the size increases.
+The user only "sees" values in the *used* part, and the unused part is extra space that is used when the the size increases.
 If there's no space left in the unused part, then the underlying array is re-created at twice the size.
 Re-creating the entire array is an expensive operation, but if it is done the right way it does not need to happen too often.

 Our [[dynamic array]] class will be called `double_list`: